 To maintain the performance of your models, you need to prevent data and concept drift.
 To do that, you need to monitor your model to identify them in advance.

-As there are different drift types, you need to implement monitoring functions for each.
-You can do this manually, or you can use a monitoring framework for that like Deepchecks.
+Since there are different drift types, you need to implement monitoring functions for each.
+You can do this manually, or you can use a Machine Learning monitoring framework like Deepchecks for that.